xiix0/scam/README.md

-Tonight's the night: Sleep in a eucalyptus tree.
+Troubled day for virgins over 16 who are beautiful and wealthy and live in eucalyptus trees.